rackerlabs/rackspace-how-to/content/rackspace-email/secure-existing-webmail-private-label-site.md

 ---
 permalink: secure-existing-webmail-private-label-site/
-audit_date: '2018-02-16'
+audit_date: '2018-02-23'
 title: Secure Existing Webmail Private Label Site
 type: article
-created_date: '2018-02-21'
+created_date: '2018-02-23'
 created_by: Ben Smith
-last_modified_date: '2018-02-21'
+last_modified_date: '2018-02-23'
-last_modified_by: William Loy
+last_modified_by: Cat Lookabaugh
 product: Rackspace Email
 product_url: rackspace-email
 ---

 Webmail private label sites created before September 2017 were deployed to an environment that did not enforce the use of secure web protocols over https, such as SSL or TLS.
-In order to add this additional level of protection to your existing Webmail private label site, we recommend you secure it.
+To add this additional level of protection to your existing Webmail private label site, we recommend you secure it.

 ### Prerequisites